brimdata/zed/k8s/README.md

     --repository-name zqd
 ```

-This must be run for each service, since in ECR terms, every image has it's own 'repo'.
 When the repo is created at the command line it returns JSON that looks like:
 ```
 "repositoryUri": "123456789012.dkr.ecr.us-east-1.amazonaws.com/gateway"
 ```